A photo of the NYC Skyline

 • Mandatory bias awareness training for offenders

-These enhanced penalties can significantly impact the outcome of your case if you’re facing hate crime charges.
+These enhanced penalties can significantly impact the outcome of your case if you’re facing hate crime accusations.
 The Law Offices of Mehdi Essmidi can provide the aggressive defense you need in light of these new legal developments.
 Contact us today to explore your options.

 Common Hate Crime Defenses